Chart Color Schemes

 Thomson has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region.
-Key projects include Clifton Springs Water Tank Renewal, Barwon Women's and Children's Hospital, Geelong Line Upgrade (Geelong Fast Rail), and Geelong Smart City Initiative.
-The following details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified one major project likely impacting the region: Clifton Springs Water Tank Renewal, Barwon Women's and Children's Hospital, Geelong Line Upgrade (Geelong Fast Rail), and Geelong Smart City Initiative are key projects.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.